 There is a time difference between the sale of a property and its registration at HM Land Registry.

-3 were of residential properties in Greater Manchester for £1 million and over
+- 5 were of residential properties in Greater Manchester for more than £1 million

-The most expensive residential sale taking place in October 2017 was of a flat in the City of Westminster, London for £15,750,000.
-The cheapest residential sale in October 2017 was of a terraced property in Bishop Auckland, County Durham for £18,500.
+The most expensive residential sale taking place in October 2018 was of a semi-detached property in Kensington and Chelsea for £17,850,000.
+The cheapest residential sales in October 2018 were terraced properties in Ferryhill and Burnley for £19,000.

 Access the full dataset